intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 img1_result = output_api.query('img1')
 all_result = output_api.dequeue() # the output queue is empty after this code
 ```

+# Optional Operations
+## Manually Start and Stop Serving
+Once you run docker image of Cluster Serving, the serving is automatically started.
+However, in some cases, you may need to keep your data in queue and manually start or stop the serving to release hardware resources or update model.
+Thus, we provide following scripts to start, stop, restart Cluster Serving.
+### Start
+If you have stopped serving, you could start it by `bash start-cluster-serving.sh`.

+### Stop
+To stop Cluster Serving for some purpose, e.g. save compute resources and keep your data, your could run `bash stop-cluster-serving.sh`

+### Restart
+In the case that Cluster Serving encounters some unknown error, you could restart serving by
+`bash restart-cluster-serving.sh`

+## Update Model
+To update your model, you could replace your model file in your model directory, and restart Cluster Serving by `bash restart-cluster-serving.sh`.
+Note that you could also change your config in `config.yaml` and restart serving.

 ## Logs and Visualization